cerc-io/eth-statediff-service/README.md

     Example:

     ```bash
-    curl -X POST -H 'Content-Type: application/json' --data '{"jsonrpc":"2.0","method":"statediff_writeStateDiffsInRange","params":['"$BEGIN"', '"$END"', {"intermediateStateNodes":true,"intermediateStorageNodes":true,"includeBlock":true,"includeReceipts":true,"includeTD":true,"includeCode":true}],"id":1}' "$HOST":"$PORT"
+    curl -X POST -H 'Content-Type: application/json' --data '{
+      "jsonrpc": "2.0",
+      "method": "statediff_writeStateDiffsInRange",
+      "params": [0, 1, {
+          "ncludeBlock": true,
+          "includeReceipts": true,
+          "includeTD": true,
+          "includeCode": true
+        }
+      ],
+      "id": 1
+    }' "$HOST":"$PORT"
     ```

 * Prerun:
     * The process can be configured locally with sets of ranges to process as a "prerun" to processing directed by the server endpoints.
     * This is done by turning "prerun" on in the config (`statediff.prerun = true`) and defining ranges and params in the `prerun` section of the config.
     * Set the range using `prerun.start` and `prerun.stop`.
 Use `prerun.ranges` if prerun on more than one range is required.

 * NOTE: Currently, `params.includeTD` must be set to / passed as `true`.